Jesus is the anchor of your soul

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Immediately in the presence of the Lord”
+Our thought for today: “Jesus is the anchor of your soul”

 God bless,